ome/ome-contributing/OMEROfigure.rst

    - |C| that update to rotation syncronises rotation in selected panels.
    - |C| that dragging on viewer image pans to same spot for all selected panels.

 #.
-Finally, export to PDF to check that it looks same
+Finally, export to PDF & TIFF to check that it looks same

 Labels Tab